Share Post

 • Do validation calls support what’s shown on paper?

 Context matters more than averages.
-All of these numbers need to be validated during the next phase of exploration: VALIDATION.
-Oh – and more on The ITEM 19
+All of these numbers need to be validated during the next phase of exploration: Validation.
+You can also read more about the Item 19 in one of my other recent blog posts!

 What Buyers Should Focus on Most